kcbreuil/kcbreuil/README.md

 ### Hi there 👋

-- 🔭 I’m working on the frontend for herd social + Backroom
+- 🔭 I’m working on the frontend for herd social
 - 🌱 Itching to learn VueJs!
 - 🤔 I’m looking for help with becoming an expert on React.
 - 💬 Ask me about my two cats and chihuahua.